 HS can worsen over time, and without treatment, it can affect your quality of life.

 This chronic condition affects up to 2 percent of the population.

 Read on to learn more about HS and how you can manage its symptoms.

 The main symptom of HS is a painful skin breakout that commonly occurs on any of the following areas:

 - deep nodules or cysts

-Over time, if hidradenitis suppurativa goes untreated, your symptoms can worsen, and you may develop:
+Over time if HS is left untreated, symptoms can worsen, and you may develop:

 - tunnels, which are tracts or channels that connect lumps and form under your skin